plow-technologies/onping-templates/arduino_mqtt_project/README.md

 <h2> Reading values over mqtt </h2>

-This step requires an mqtt client like mosquitto-client [LINKS/ GUIDES TO INSTALL].
+This step requires an mqtt client like mosquitto-client.

 **Linux**